Super Troopers: Production

-Broken Lizard member Steve Lemme stated that the idea for the film came from road tripping to various weddings in his friend and fellow BL member Jay Chandraskhar's car and frequently getting pulled over by cops.
+Broken Lizard member Steve Lemme stated that the idea for the film came from road-tripping to various weddings in his friend and fellow BL member Jay Chandrasekhar's car and frequently getting pulled over by cops.
 As they were frequently under the influence of drugs, the gang began to wonder what would happen if the cops were aware of the situation and "had a sense of humor".
 Theorizing that if they did that they "could have fucked with us so much."

 The opening chase scene that ended at Thin Queen Tavern, was actually The Golden Rail Ale House, located in Newburgh, New York.

-The syrup chugging scene was filmed in M's Cozy Corner located in Fishkill, New York, which has since closed.
+The syrup-chugging scene was filmed in M's Cozy Corner located in Fishkill, New York, which has since closed.

+Kevin Heffernan reported the film’s directors wanted to cast Bill Murray for the role of Captain John O'Hagen.
+They reached out to Murray’s agent and made an offer of $100,000, but instead pivoted to casting Brian Cox.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 35% based on 88 reviews, with an average rating of 5/10.
-The site's critical consensus reads, "A more miss-than-hit affair, Super Troopers will most likely appeal to those looking for something silly."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 24 critics, indicating "mixed or average reviews".

 Film critic Roger Ebert awarded the film 2 1/2 stars out of 4, saying "I can't quite recommend it — it's too patched together — but I almost can; it's the kind of movie that makes you want to like it".
 A. O. Scott of The New York Times gave the film a negative review and opined that the film is "bad and tasteless".

 Box office

 Overall, the film grossed $18.5 million in the United States and a total of $23.2 million worldwide.
-The film would eventually become a cult film with Esquire describing it as "shaggy-dog classic for Generation Y." It made $60 million from VHS, DVD and Blu-ray rentals, and as of December 2006 another $10.6 million from sales.
+The film would eventually become a cult film with Esquire describing it as "shaggy-dog classic for Generation Y." It made $60 million from VHS, DVD, and Blu-ray rentals, and as of December 2006 another $10.6 million from sales.